Some 19 Atlanta officers have resigned after Rayshard Brooks shooting, Atlanta Police Foundation says

 In the Atlanta shooting, Officer Garrett Rolfe, who fired the shots that killed Brooks, was fired, and the other officer at the scene, Devin Brosnan, was put on desk duty.
 Police Chief Erika Shields resigned a day after the shooting.

-"The morals is bad right now.
-A lot of anger and frustration directed at our police officers,” Bottoms said during a press conference.
+"The morale is bad right now.
+A lot of anger and frustration directed at our police officers,” Bottoms said during a news conference.

 CLICK HERE TO GET THE FOX NEWS APP